savaslabs/savaslabs.github.io/_posts/2016-10-07-optimizing-jekyll-with-gulp.md

 special tasks to tell the browser to reload the served site on changes to Jekyll files (templates, config, etc.) or Javascript files.
-We already included `.pipe(browserSync.stream())` in our `build:styles:main` and `build:images` tasks, so when these files are updated the changes will be injected into our local site so we won't even need a refresh.
+We already included `.pipe(browserSync.stream())` in our `build:styles:main` and `build:images` tasks, so when these files are updated the changes will be injected into our local site and we won't even need a refresh.

 ```js
 // Special tasks for building and then reloading BrowserSync.